totalnoMartina/irish-macrame/TESTING.md

 An issue was causing to not being able to register for ne accounts as in new documentation [here](https://docs.djangoproject.com/en/dev/releases/4.0/#format-change) django has changed the setting that we have to address CSRF_TRUSTED_ORIGINS in a list format and add only host name.

+Functions Delete and Editing Macrame items was not working, delete function due to the wrong name in the template guiding to editing instead deleting.
+I fixed and tested and worked.

+With editing was a bigger issue as there is a likes button which I did not want to make visible to superuser to edit, so i put it in Hidden in form Widget, this was causing the form to be invalid, and I realized this with help of Stackoverflow to use function 'print.error_as_data' to get the Validation error at the end.
+In the [link here](https://docs.djangoproject.com/en/4.1/ref/forms/validation/) is how to figure out validation form errors that helped me resolve this, thankfully.

 # Code Validation
 ## Html Validation